conduktor/conduktor-docs/docs/platform/navigation/self-serve/onboarding.md

 Don't worry, there's a hidden rule for Platform Administrators.

-Un-owned resources in Self-service (that is, all resources that are not linked to Application declared in Self-service) are owned by Platform Administrator.
+Un-owned resources in Self-service (that is, all resources that are not linked to Application declared in Self-service) are owned by the Platform Administrator.

 What is means, is that as a Platform Administrator, you can deploy the following resource:
 ```yaml